On groups with $S^2$ Bowditch boundary: when (Proof of Theorem )

 \section{$\pa_D(G,\ca P)$ when $\pa_B(G,\ca P)=S^2$ (Proof of Theorem \ref{thm:sierpinski})}

-The goal of this section is to show that if $\pa_B(G,\ca P)$ is a 2-sphere, then $\pa_D(G,\ca P)$ is a Sierpinski carpet.
+Throughout this section we assume $\pa_B(G,\ca P)\simeq S^2$.
+Our goal is to show that this implies that $\pa_D(G,\ca P)$ is a Sierpinski carpet.
 Recall the outline of the proof of Theorem \ref{thm:sierpinski} given in the introduction.
 In the previous section we completed Step 1; in \S\ref{sec:identify} and \S\ref{sec:finish} we complete Steps 2 and 3, respectively.
-Before these steps, we explain why the Dahmani boundary is always defined when $\pa_B(G,\ca P)\simeq S^2$.
+Before these steps, we explain why the Dahmani boundary is always defined when $\pa_B(G,\ca P)\simeq S^2$, i.e.\ why the peripheral subgroups admit boundaries.